Toric foliations with split tangent sheaf: Introduction

 \section{Introduction}

-This article deals with holomorphic foliations in smooth complete varieties.
-More specifically, we will address the problem of understanding the geometry of the moduli space of codimension $q$ foliations $\FF_q(X,\LL)$ by means of studying the family of foliations whose tangent sheaves split as a sum of line bundles.
+The problem of understanding the geometry of moduli spaces of foliations in projective spaces first appeared in the work of J. P. Jouanolou.
+Ever since, this problem has remained a very active area of research.
+For more general classes of varieties, however, this topic has received considerably less attention.
+This article deals with singular foliations in smooth complete toric varieties.
+More specifically, we will address the problem of understanding the geometry of the moduli space of codimension $q$ singular foliations $\FF_q(X,\LL)$ by studying the family of foliations whose tangent sheaves split as a sum of line bundles.

 Toric varieties have proven to be a rich class of examples in algebraic geometry.
 This is mainly due to the fact that its geometry is encoded in a combinatorial object, namely its \textit{fan}.
-Moreover, the appropiate use of Cox coordinates makes calculations on these varieties even more feasible.
+Moreover, the appropriate use of Cox coordinates makes calculations on these varieties even more feasible.

 This work was mainly motivated by \cite{CP}.
 There, the authors show that the set of foliations with split tangent sheaf has non trivial interior in $\FF_q(\PP^n,d)$ by means of giving sufficient conditions for a foliation to belong to this particular set.
-We will use the same ideas in order to prove the natural generalizations of these results to the toric setting, namely:
+We will use the notation $S(\DD)$ and $K(\DD)$ for the singular set and the Kupka set of a distribution $\DD$ on $X$ respectively (see Section 2.3 for a precise definition on these objects).
+In Section 3.1 we will use the same ideas in order to prove the natural generalizations of these results to the toric setting, namely: